RogerThattt/Data-Flywheel/README.md

 # Data-Flywheel
-The data flywheel is a strategic concept where the continuous generation and use of data creates a self-reinforcing cycle
+the data flywheel turns raw data into a durable competitive advantage.
+Over time, it transforms operational efficiency, customer experience, and revenue growth